skittleguy/Gwater2-But-More-Values/README.md

 | MacOS   | Any | Mac    | ❔ |

 # Installation
-### For Windows (Installer):
-1. Subscribe to the workshop item, and close the game
-2. Go to the releases tab, and download the .bat installer
-3. Run it.
-Type 1 to install
-4. TODO

-### For Windows (Manual, if installer fails)
+### For Normal Users:
-1. Subscribe to the workshop item, and close the game
+1. Go to the [releases tab](https://github.com/meetric1/gwater2/releases) and read the instructions
-2. TODO

-### For Linux:
-1. Native Linux currently does not work.
-See [Compilation](#compilation) for more information
-2. For now, use proton and follow the Windows installation steps

 ### For Developers:
 1. cd to `GarrysMod/garrysmod/addons/`